 C. Practical skills: able to Teaching/learning methods and strategies 1.
-Interact, by written and spoken word and by actions with disabled people and those people, at all levels, responsible for the provision and management of inclusive, accessible environments.
-All Modules 2.
-Understand and be able to demonstrate the ability to use equipment used in the assessment of adequacy in the provision of inclusive environments (assessing colour and luminance contrast, lighting, acoustics, design constraints in features of environments etc).
-Module 1 Module 3 Module 4 Other Modules dependent upon Electives selected.
-3. Undertake practical work in the form of the preparation of group and individual presentations, submitted practical access audits and the development of class based design projects.
-Module 3 Module 4 Other Modules dependent upon Electives selected.
+Interact, by written and spoken we by actions with disabled people an people, at all levels, responsible for provision and management of inclusive accessible environments. d those or the 2.
+Understand and be able to demons the ability to use equipment used in assessment of adequacy in the provof inclusive environments (assessing colour and luminance contrast, light acoustics, design constraints in feat environments etc). n the wision Module 3 Module 4 Other Modules dependent upon Electives selected.
+3. Undertake practical work in the for the preparation of group and indivi- presentations, submitted practical a audits and the development of clas- design projects. idual Module 4 access Other Modules dependent upon Electives